 We develop novel scientific devices and methods for applications in biomolecular physics, biological chemistry, and molecular medicine.
 To this end, we currently focus on using DNA as a programmable construction material for building nanometer-scale devices with atomically precise features.
 We also customize proteins and create and study hybrid DNA-protein complexes.
 3D transmission electron microscopy, atomic force microscopy, and single molecule methods such as optical trapping and fluorescence microscopy are among our routine analysis tools.
 A few words on biomolecular nanotechnology and its benefits can be found here.
-Below we briefly describe some previously published results.
+This page really needs to be updated, but below we briefly describe some previously published results (vintage 2009).
 Did you check our current directions?

 H Dietz, SM Douglas, and WM Shih.